KM3NeT/KM3io.jl/README.md

 - [ ] Event+Summaryslice matching: for a given event, return the correct summaryslice to be able to query the most recent PMT rates
 - [ ] Optimise type hierarchy
 - [ ] Examples!

+# Acknowledgements

+Thanks for Johannes Schumann for providing the awesome project logo!